 The subscriber number can be found on your Health Net Insurance card.
 Please enter the complete ID, including all letters and numbers.
 All letters must be typed as capital letters.

 View our Frequently Asked Questions for answers to other common pharmacy-related questions.

 1. How do I use my Health Net prescription benefit?

-Once you obtain a prescription from your physician, you can receive up to a 30-day supply that can be filled at one of the Health Net participating pharmacies.
+Once you obtain a prescription from your physician, you can receive up to a month's supply that can be filled at one of the Health Net participating pharmacies.
 Be sure to fill all non-emergency prescriptions at a participating pharmacy to ensure they will be covered under your pharmacy plan benefits.

 2. How can I find a Health Net participating pharmacy?

 You may access most participating chain pharmacies almost anywhere in the United States.
 Specialty pharmacy and mail order pharmacy medications must be obtained from one of Health Net's designated Specialty pharmacies or our Mail Order pharmacy.